mkn8rn/SharpClaw/docs/modules/Module-Enablement-Guide.md

 - `task trigger-sources` and `GET /tasks/trigger-sources` show the active sources for the current host
 - enabling the owning module makes those sources available to the trigger host again
+- the HTTP and Metrics modules are required for any task that uses webhook, host-reachability, network, or metric-threshold triggers

 ---